manchicken/manchicken/README.md

 ## Hi there 👋

 Hi!
 I'm Mike Stemle (he/him), and I enjoy reading and writing code.
-I'm a software professional with more than 25 years of professional programming experience.
-I'm an open source expert with a love for community, technology, and what we can do when we work together.
+I'm a software professional with more nearly 27 years of professional programming experience.
+I'm an open source expert and hacker with a love for community, technology, and what we can do when we work together.

 [![GitHub Trends SVG](https://api.githubtrends.io/user/svg/manchicken/repos?time_range=one_year&theme=synthwaves)](https://githubtrends.io)